substantial/choosy/README.md

 The default UI follows Apple's aesthetic, and consistency is gold (sometimes as much as $140b worth of gold).
 This framework is useful when it works the same way across all apps.
 So if you come up with a UI with better affordances, etc. - please do submit a pull request or just contact us to exchange ideas.

-But if you're dying to roll your own UI, you tots can.
+But if you're dying to roll your own UI, you totes can.
 Just be sure to notify Choosy when an app is selected, etc. as per `ChoosyPickerDelegate`.
 Implementation can come in many forms, but here's a skeleton for a sample implementation:

 ### Step 1